 Stuffed portobello mushrooms are delicious, filling and healthy.
 They are also gorgeous, so I often serve them as an appetizer when I have people over.

 I love these stuffed portobello mushrooms – they are delicious and so pretty.
 They can work well as an appetizer, or serve them as a tasty side dish, as I did tonight.

 Needless to say, the combination of mushrooms, spinach, onion, garlic and olive oil turns this recipe for stuffed portobello mushrooms into a nutritional powerhouse.
 Very healthy.

 Stuffed and baked portobello mushrooms can become soggy.
 To avoid sogginess:

 1. Wipe clean, don’t wash the mushrooms – they absorb water.

 2. Pre-broil to release some of the water.

 3. In the final stage of baking or broiling, broil or bake briefly, just until topping is browned.
 Baking too long will result in mushy mushrooms that have released their liquid into your filling.
-If that happens, the only thing you can do is to carefully drain the liquid, and place the mushrooms on paper towels to soak as much of the liquid as you can.
+If that happens, you can still salvage the dish – carefully drain the liquid, and place the mushrooms on paper towels to soak as much of the liquid as you can.